ferewi/tf-laplace/README.md

 2. Block-Diagonal (BlockDiagFisher)
 3. KFAC (KFAC) [[1]](#ref1)

-This library was created as part of a master's thesis.
-It can be used with any Tensorflow 2 sequential model.
+This library can be  used with any Tensorflow 2 sequential model.
 So far, the approximation only considers Dense and Convolutional layers.

 ## Install